elixirschool/elixirschool/lessons/specifics/guardian.md

 These pipelines can be used to compose different authentication requirements.
 The first pipeline tries to find a token first in the session and then falls back to a header.
 If it finds one, it will load the resource for you.

-The second pipeline requires that there is a valid, verified token present, and that it is of type "access".
+The second pipeline requires that there is a valid, verified token present and that it is of type "access".
 To use these, add them to your scope.

 ```elixir
 scope "/", MyApp do